 Let us look at the Raspberry Pi 4 first:

-As mentioned above, Raspberry Pi 4 Model B is the latest product in the Raspberry Pi range of computers.
+The Raspberry Pi 4 Model B is the latest product in the Raspberry Pi range of computers.
 It offers ground-breaking increases in processor speed, multimedia performance, memory, and connectivity compared to the prior-generation Raspberry Pi 3 Model B+ while retaining backward compatibility and similar power consumption.
 For the end-user, Raspberry Pi 4 Model B provides desktop performance comparable to entry-level x86 PC systems.

 It comes in 3 versions that varies on the size of RAM, so you can choose easily choose one according to your needs: